FusionAuth/fusionauth-site/site/learn/expert-advice/security/breached-password-detection.md

 * Finding breached and otherwise compromised lists of passwords.
 * Optionally building a system to download, process and store these datasets.
 * Configuring or building a system to check passwords when authentication, registration and password events occur.
-* Taking action when a compromised credential is found.
+* Taking action when a leaked credential is found.

 Lets cover each of these in turn, but first, let's discuss some other reasons why you might be interested in implementing this functionality.